 Classroom displays support learning consistently throughout school and celebrate children’s achievements as Geographers or Historians.
 These encourage children to reflect on their knowledge and skills as a Geographer or Historian.

 Emphasis on vocabulary that is Geography or History specific is shared with all stake holders including parents.
 This is shared with parents termly.
+Substantive knowledge that children may struggle to understand or interpret is taught in a variety of ways including drama.
 Children are taught that verbal and written communication skills are imperative in order to access learning opportunities from across the curriculum.

 Additional support is provided for children who are not meeting their targets through bespoke small group intervention led by highly skilled professionals.
 This is monitored through pupil progress meetings and SMART targets to ensure the impact of the intervention is as anticipated in a timely manner.